IngMichalaM/rest-api-flask-python-db/README.md

-# REST APUI with Flask and Python in 2025
+# REST API with Flask and Python in 2025
+**Jose Salvatiera, Udemy**

-Covers the lectures 52-60 - Section 3: Your first REST API
+Covers the lectures 52-60 - Section 3: Your first REST API.
+Lessons before were a Python refresher.
+Data are saved only locally using a list (stores and items).
+Everything gets deleted when the app stops.
+Storing of the data will be modified in the next lectures, as well as use of Marshmallow, Flask-Smorest and Flask-blueprints.

 ## Install requirements.txt
  `pip install -r requirements.txt`